harshalgami13/harshalgami13/README.md

 # नमस्ते | I am Harshal.

-I'm a mean web developer from India, living in Junagadh and currently I am student.
+I'm an Asp.net web developer from India, from Junagadh and currently I am student.

 ## The developer side of me